 - Households with only one or no auto loan

 - Households with no credit card

 - Households with no mortgage with you, held or sold

 - Households with inactive credit cards

 The formula is Total Expenses / Average Assets = Expense Ratio.
-This is important because a credit union’s expense ratio will drive many decisions.
-Think about it this way, if a credit union down the street has an expense ratio of 3.27% and your expense ratio is 4.77%, it costs this local competitor 150 basis points less than you to unlock their doors every day.
+The expense ratio is important because a credit union’s expense ratio will drive many decisions.
+Think about it this way; if a credit union down the street has an expense ratio of 3.27% and your expense ratio is 4.77%, it costs this local competitor 150 basis points less than you to unlock their doors every day.
 1.5% of a $100M credit union = $1.5M!
 That is a huge advantage your competition is realizing!
-This advantage gives them more flexibility with rates, fees and operating expenses like investing in new hardware or software.
-This impacts your ability to compete on price and/or service.
-Marketers need to know this so they understand the importance of efficiency and effectiveness in their marketing spend.
-Plus if your credit union’s expense ratio is high, getting budget dollars or staff is going to be tougher.
-Knowing this ratio will continually remind marketers how important marketing results and ROI are; if it doesn’t yield a demonstrable result or benefit, quit doing it..
+This advantage gives them more flexibility with rates, fees, and operating expenses, like investing in new hardware or software.
+A lower expense ratio impacts your ability to compete on price and service.
+Marketers need to know this, so they understand the importance of efficiency and effectiveness in their marketing spend.
+Plus, if your credit union’s expense ratio is high, getting budget dollars or staff is going to be tougher.
+Knowing this ratio will continually remind marketers how important marketing results and ROI are; if it doesn’t yield a conclusive result or benefit, quit doing it.

 As marketers, we need to know how our credit unions measure success and failure and understanding these five ratios will help us do the right things when marketing our organizations.